anienhaus/PretendToHavePets/README.md

 ------------------------
 ------------------------

+PHP: Pretend to Have Pets is a website where you can adopt and care for virtual pets of various spieces.

 Account Management
 ---------------------

-PHP: Pretend to Have Pets is a website where you can adopt and care for virtual pets of various species.

 Getting Started
 ---------------